 - Combine the fruit puree, coconut oil, and flax/LSA in a mixing bowl.

 - Add the coconut flour incrementally, mixing thoroughly, until you’ve reached the desired consistency for shaping.
 The truffle dough may feel slightly loose and wet/oily when warm, but should hold shape when pressed.
 Not quite right?
-You can use a small amount of additional flour, additional oil, or warm water to adjust consistency to a nice sticky dough for shaping/pressing into balls.
-The finished balls will firm up with set time for moisture to absorb into the dry ingredients and when the coconut oil is chilled.
+You can use a small amount of additional flour, additional oil, or warm water to adjust consistency to a sticky dough for shaping/pressing into balls.
+They’ll firm up more with set time as moisture absorbs into the dry ingredients and when the coconut oil is chilled.

 - Roll into small bite-sized balls.

 - Refrigerate until firm.

 As with any treat, be mindful of treat size and consumption relative to your pet’s size and any other individual factors.
 Just like human bliss balls, you can break truffles into smaller pieces for serving and/or safety if your pet tends to gulp treats instead of chew.